-Rehabilitation and Physiotherapy sessions will commence once we have ascertain the best plan.
+Rehabilitation and Hydrotherapy sessions will commence once we have ascertain the best plan.
 A improvement in your pet’s condition should be seen after the first ten sessions.

 Plan, Plan and Replan

 After each successful period of rehabilitation, we will reassess your pet for their improvement.
-With each assessment, the rehabilitation and physiotherapy plan changes in accordance to the physical health of your pet.
+With each assessment, the rehabilitation and hydrotherapy plan changes in accordance to the physical health of your pet.

 We are committed to working closely with the Veterinarians – we will work with your preferred Veterinarians.